myhro/docs-content/content/reference/api/index.md

 These strategies are:

-* `one-for-one`(default) updates all the instances of your component one after the other.
+* `one-by-one`(default) updates all the instances of your component one after the other.
 * `all-at-once` updates all the instances of your component at once.
 * `hot-swap` replaces all current instances by new ones with the desired version with zero downtime.